Ultra-marginal Feature Importance: Learning from Data with Causal Guarantees: INTRODUCTION

-Let $F$ be the set of features used to predict the response variable, $y$.
-Given an evaluation function $\nu: \mathcal{P} (F) \to \R^+$, the authors proved that the Marginal Contribution feature Importance (MCI) score function given by
+This paper is greatly inspired by the development of marginal contribution feature importance (MCI) by \citet{catav}.
+Let $F= \{x_1, ..., x_p\}$ be the set of features used to predict the response variable, $y$.
+The universal predictive power of a set of features $S \subseteq F$ is given by

-is the only function that satisfies the three desired axioms mentioned above.
-The only assumptions that were made on $\nu$ are that $\nu(\emptyset)=0$ and that $\nu$ is monotonically increasing.
-Though these assumptions are not strictly guaranteed when faced with real data, they are reasonable and follow the intuition that more features give a model more information about the response variable.
-Catav et al. also offered a more concrete definition of $\nu$ in relation to the expected loss reduction between the optimal predictor $g \in G(S) $, which only uses predictors from $S \subseteq F$, and the optimal constant predictor $\hat{y}$ \cite{catav}: